 To view information about the state, health, activity, and history of a resource such as a MySQL server instance.
 Monitoring can help to diagnose problems, spot worrisome trends before they turn into problems, reassure when systems are operating normally, and notify when an operator needs to take corrective action.
-With MySQL Enterprise Monitor, the component you interact with during monitoring is the Dashboard.
+With MySQL Enterprise Monitor, the component you interact with during monitoring is the UI.

 See Also Dashboard.

 The web site for filing bugs and service requests with Oracle Support.
 (Commercial customers such as MySQL Enterprise Monitor users now use the official Oracle support channel rather than the MySQL bug database.)
 In MySQL Enterprise Monitor, you interact with the support site through the What's New tab.

 Acronym for Network Management System, a type of monitoring system that is separate from the MySQL Enterprise Monitor product.
 If your network has this kind of monitoring capability, MySQL Enterprise Monitor can notify the NMS of network issues by translating events into SNMP traps.

 A condensed form of the query text used to treat similar queries

 as if they were identical, for monitoring performance.
 When